FiretechDS/Hustle-Employer/README.md

 1. Run: `npm start`

+_(If you cannot run the project succesfully, do contact us and we'll try to solve your problem ASAP)_

 #### Run tests

 1. Unit and integration tests: `npm test`

-1. Acceptance test: `npm acceptance`
+1. Acceptance test: `npm run acceptance`

 ## Key concepts: